Prakshal-Jain/SiM-Experiment/README.md

 (code commented accordingly).

 4. Toggle the code such that either a) all audio files in the directory will be played or b) a pseudorandom sample of the files will be played.
-Created a "settings.json" file that contains criteria - "isPsudoRandom" to toggle between
+Created a "settings.json" file that contains criteria - "isPsudoRandom" to toggle between <br>
 a. all audio files
 b. psudorandom files (in this case "file_count" takes in the number of files to be considered for experiment).